benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

   duration: 'PT3M54S'
 ---

+## Introduction

 JavaScript can be used for more than just manipulating the DOM in the browser.
 NodeJS can be used to build powerful command line applications.
 Over recent months I have developed my own CLI to speed up repetitive tasks at work.
 The project we build in this article is a small portion of that larger application and will do a lot more than output "Hello World" to your console.

-## Overview

 Short video explaining the project and showing it in action